nu-ce346/nu-microbit-base/software/apps/led_matrix/README.md

 Needs to strobe through LED rows at a quick rate in order to appear as though all LEDs are active.

+Also includes a framework for a Snake game played on the LED Matrix.